JPry/choir-guides/_posts/2015-10-18-the-holy-apostle-and-evangelist-luke.md

 title: The Holy Apostle and Evangelist Luke
 saints:
     - Martyr Marinos the Elder at Anazarbos
-    - Venerable Theodore, Simeon, and Euphrosyne
+    - Venerable Theodore, Simeon and Euphrosyne
     - New-martyrs Gabriel and Kyrmidoles of Egypt
     - Venerable Peter of Cetinje